 Digital Humanities is an area of strategic importance to the University of Cambridge.
-Cambridge Digital Humanities, established in 2017, is an inter-disciplinary research centre, homed in the School of Arts and Humanities, shared with the School of Humanities and Social Sciences, and crossing multiple Schools and other units including the University Library, Cambridge collections and other research centres.
-It is currently hosted by CRASSH, the centre for cultural studies.
-CDH is leading the development of a new MPhil degree in Digital Humanities, based in the Faculty of English.
+Cambridge Digital Humanities, established in 2017, is an interdisciplinary research centre, homed in the School of Arts and Humanities, shared with the School of Humanities and Social Sciences, and crossing multiple Schools and other units including the University Library, Cambridge collections and other research centres.
+It is currently hosted administratively by CRASSH, and has, in 2022, welcomed its first cohort of students for the MPhil in Digital Humanities, based in the Faculty of English.

-CDH is made up of a core team that run the centre’s outputs from research to networking.
-We also have associate members, methods fellows and occasionally PhD students and visiting scholars.
+CDH comprises a core team that runs the centre’s outputs from research to networking.
+We also have associate members, methods fellows, and occasionally PhD students and visiting scholars.

-Our Associate community is drawn from academics, developers, researchers and others with the aim to build an expert community, to enable the sharing of research and infra-structural knowledge, and to increase our capacity to bring together people doing DH research across a wide range of areas.
+Our Associate community is drawn from academics, developers, researchers and others building an expert community to enable the sharing of research and infra-structural knowledge, and to increase our capacity to bring together people doing DH research across a wide range of areas.

 Our Methods Fellows share their expertise in methods or practices relevant to DH research.
-They design and deliver a series of (currently online) workshop sessions and are active in the growing CDH community.
+They design and deliver a series of workshop sessions and are active in the growing CDH community.

 CDH is expanding its operations into new fields.
-Successful grant capture is enabling diverse research projects, the CDH team and CDH associate list is expanding, and co-operation between CDH and other Cambridge units (faculties, the UL, collections, other research centres) is producing new possibilities for engagement and partnership.
+Successful grant capture is enabling diverse research projects, the CDH team and CDH associate list is growing, and cooperation between CDH and other Cambridge units (faculties, the UL, collections, other research centres) is producing new possibilities for engagement and partnership.

-The new MPhil in Digital Humanities will contribute greatly to the research culture CDH is building, and will provide a stepping-stone to expanding doctoral level research within the Centre.
-The course will produce postgraduates with a clear understanding of the epistemological, ethical and political stakes of digital culture, and of practical digital humanities work.
-It will give them a capacity to design projects involving DH tools and provide them with the practical skills to engage with them at introductory levels.
+The new MPhil in Digital Humanities will contribute greatly to the research culture CDH is building, and will provide a stepping-stone to increasing doctoral-level research within the Centre.
+The course will produce postgraduates with a clear understanding of digital culture’s epistemological, ethical and political stakes, and practical digital humanities work.
+It will allow them to design projects involving DH tools and provide them with the practical skills to engage with them at introductory levels.
 This is not an advanced ‘coding’ course.
-It rather provides critical and practical literacy, the chance to advance an extant specialization by re-contextualizing it in relation to advanced theoretical work, and the chance to develop as a DH scholar.
+It provides critical and practical literacy, the chance to advance an extant specialisation by re-contextualising it in relation to advanced theoretical work, and the chance to develop as a DH scholar.
 Successful students may stay with DH, return to a ‘home’ discipline for advanced study, or find a career in media and creative arts, GLAM (galleries, libraries, archives and museums), archival, digital or other sectors.